wuyaning3288/Competitions_and_Theses/analysis.md

 ## 1. Experiment Setup

 ### 1.1 Dataset and Task
+This project is based on the HW4: Graph Neural Networks assignment from 38-616/09-616 (Spring 2025)https://www.kaggle.com/competitions/s25-09616-hw4.
+The data come from the associated Kaggle competition, where the goal is to perform regression on molecular graphs: given a molecule, predict a single scalar target property.
+Each molecule is represented as a graph and stored in PyTorch Geometric format:

+Nodes correspond to atoms, with a fixed-dimensional feature vector per atom.

+Edges correspond to bonds, with a feature vector per bond.

 The experiment evaluates a graph neural network (GNN) based on `NNConv` and `Set2Set` on a QM-style molecular property prediction task.